 Bring Your Own Device (BYOD)

-The FAHS Board of Trustees updated the BYOD policy in December 2017 to reflect the upcoming changes to digital literacy and assessment in NCEA.
+The FAHS Board of Trustees approved a BYOD procedure document in 2014.
 This document identifies a flexible BYOD model where the school limits personally owned devices with minimum specifications for internet and network access.

-All Year 9 and new students will participate in a digital citizenship course and programme and agreed to the A.U.P.
-(Acceptable Use Policy) as part of their enrolment.
+Students must take a digital citizenship course and sign an A.U.P.
+(Acceptable User Policy) before they can register to bring their devices to school.
 The A.U.P. outlines the acceptable uses of a personal device and staff may limit the use of personal devices if students use them for unrelated or unacceptable activities.

-To view the procedure document, please click on the following link: BYOD Policy.
+To view the procedure document, please click on the following link: BYOD Procedure Document.

 Recommended BYOD Devices